sthagen/kysy/README.md

 ## Bug Tracker

-Feature requests and bug reports are best entered in the [todos of kysy](https://todo.sr.ht/~sthagen/kysy).
+Any feature requests or bug reports shall go to the [todos of kysy](https://todo.sr.ht/~sthagen/kysy).

 ## Primary Source repository